Ixitxachitl/autoclicker/README.md

 # autoclicker

-Download Executable and click toggle to start clicking.
+Download Executable and click Start to start clicking, move your mouse over Stop to stop.
 Note: Current version clicks left mouse button and than middle mouse button and after a (very) short dely repeats until the start/stop button or close button is pressed.

 Designed to click on cookies: http://orteil.dashnet.org/cookieclicker/